Skip to contents

 Basic usage

 Pass a fitted lm() object.
-The default rendering returns a single-model table with B, SE, 95% CI, and p, plus a fit-stats footer (n, , Adj.R²):
+The default rendering returns a single-model table with B, SE, 95% CI, and p columns and a fit-statistics footer (n, , Adj.R²):

 fit <- lm(wellbeing_score ~ age + sex + smoking, data = sochealth)